jhaals/yopass/README.md

     gem install yopass

-* install and start memcached
+* Install and start memcached
-* edit `conf/yopass.yaml` and move it to desired location (don't forge to specify that path in the YOPASS_CONFIG environment variable)
+* Edit `conf/yopass.yaml` and move it to desired location (don't forge to specify that path in the YOPASS_CONFIG environment variable)
-* done!

 Most settings can be configured with environment variables.